The Roman Theater Amman is is one of the most beautiful heritage sites in Jordan.

 It was probably built in the 2nd CE during the reign of Antonius Pius or the Roman Period.

 A small shrine to the goddess of theater Athena used to be there on top of the last rows – though away from the stage the sound could be perfectly heard there owing to the excellent acoustics design of this Roman Theater in Amman.

 Ruler or the Royalty sat on the front seats – closest to the stage.
 Middle rows of the Roman Theater belonged to the military.
-Rest of public sat at the top rows.
+Rest of the public sat in the top rows.
 The division between these three areas is clearly marked in the design of the Amman Roman Theater.

 This Theater can seat roughly 6000 people.
 I wondered if that would have been the total population of Roman Philadelphia – as Jordan Amman was then known.

 The theater rests against a hill or it cuts into the north face of a hill.
 This formation minimizes the impact of the harsh sun on the audience.
 Even today you can see that stage is full of sunlight while the seating area remains pretty much in shadow.

 The best part of the Amman Roman Theater is its acoustics.
 You can stand at the center of the stage and your voice will echo.
 The person sitting on top of the last row would be able to hear you clearly.
 People at opposite ends of the orchestra can talk to each other through the semicircular stone wall below the first row of seats.
 I wonder how they designed the whole acoustics in an open-air theater.

 The steps leading to the top are steep but worth the all the effort that takes to climb them.
 I spoke to some school girls sitting there and chatting away to glory as teenagers do anywhere in the world.
 Both them and me, we were amused with our animated talk – trying to understand each other’s world.